Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Results and discussion

 \subsection{{Wiggle parameter fitting}}

-{Figs.~\ref{fig:3}, \ref{fig:4} and \ref{fig:5} show,} respectively, the results of the analytic fit to {the} unreconstructed and reconstructed {$P_{\rm rw}$ results} for {the} three models {studied in this work}.
-It can be seen that, in most cases, {the} analytic model {Eq.~\eqref{eq:2.4}, with a Gaussian damping function characterised by the parameter $\zeta(z)$,} fits the {data} very well.

-The corresponding best-fit parameters of $\omega$, $\phi$ and $\zeta(z)$, {as well as} their uncertainties, are displayed in Table~\ref{tab2}, which assist the understanding from a quantitative perspective.
-As mentioned before, we mainly focus on the results of H1 and H2, and thus the results of DM would be taken as a reference and not be discussed in detail.
+The corresponding best-fit parameters of $\omega$, $\phi$ and $\zeta(z)$, {as well as} their uncertainties, are given in Table~\ref{tab2}, which assist the understanding from a quantitative perspective. \Yuhao{The relevant figures showing the analytic fit to the data can be found in the Appendix.} As mentioned before, we will mainly focus on the results of H1 and H2, and so the results of DM would be taken as a reference and not be discussed in detail.
 The three parameters are mainly determined by the remaining peaks in the wiggles.
 We shall first discuss the results of the damping parameter, followed by the oscillation parameters, and then combine them to clarify the improvement given by reconstruction.